Hniii98/llmsys_hw1/README.md

    python -m pytest -l -v -k "cuda_one_args"    # for map
    ```

+   You may encounter *Fatal Error*, it means your cuda implementation is buggy.
+   You could try to debug your code by adding print statements to your cuda code to print the values of the intermediate variables.

 ## Problem 2: Zip Operation CUDA Kernel + Integration (20 points)

 Implement the CUDA kernel for element-wise zip operations and integrate it with the framework.
 This operation applies a binary function to corresponding elements from two input tensors, producing a new tensor with the same shape.
 For example, applying addition `f(x,y) = x + y` to tensors `[1, 2, 3]` and `[4, 5, 6]` yields `[5, 7, 9]`.